gautampk95/upskill_projects/Project: AWS Machine Learning Specialization/README.md

 3. Create an AWS Lambda function
 4. Build, deploy, and test an API Gateway endpoint for the REST API

 The Python code used to perform all the above steps is shown in the Jupyter Notebook [AWS_stock_price_prediction.ipynb](https://github.com/gautampk95/upskill_projects/blob/main/Project%3A%20AWS%20Machine%20Learning%20Specialization/AWS_stock_price_prediction.ipynb).
 Steps 3 and 4 are primarily executed using Amazon services such as Lambda, SNS, and API Gateway.
-The specific services utilized in this upskill project are illustrated in the image below:
+The specific services utilized in this upskill project are shown in the image below:

 ![AWS services utilized](AWS_services_utilized.png)